Allegory, History, and the Millennium: Andrew of Caesarea, Augustine of Hippo, and the Byzantine Grammar of Apocalyptic Time

 *“Time and experience will reveal to sober investigators the precision of the number and the other things written concerning it.”*⁹¹⁰

 This statement establishes a hermeneutic alien to Augustine’s system.
-Andrew assumes that apocalyptic meaning unfolds across historical time and that later generations may possess superior interpretive vantage.¹¹
+Andrew assumes that apocalyptic meaning may become clearer over time, without implying a chronological unfolding of prophecy itself and that later generations may possess superior interpretive vantage.¹¹

 3.2 The future Antichrist and phased fulfillment